Marchena, Spain: Church of San Juan Bautista

 The Church of San Juan Bautista of Marchena on Calle Cristobal de Morales is a gothic – mudejar style religious monument of the late 15th century that venerates John the Baptist.
 The church has a number of seignoral entrances.
 One uses brick and another is decorated in wood ornaments showing evangelical scenes in relief, paintings of Alejo Fernandez (circa 1475 – 1545), a marble bust of John the Baptist and the shields of Diego Deza (1444 – 1523) the Grand Inquisitor.

+Cristóbal de Medrano was the Maestro de capillo of the church in 1585.
 The Epistle organ (on the left when facing the choir) was built by Francisco Rodríguez a pupil of Jordi Bosch i Bernat.
 It was made in 1802.
 In the 17th century the Baroque choir was carved in cedar wood by Juan Valencia on designs by Jerónimo Balbás.
 Within, there are also sculptures by Alonzo Cano (1601 – 1667).
 Ornaments in gold were made by Francisco Alfaro.

 In the sacristy are nine paintings, created for the church by Francisco de Zurbarán (1598–1664) which were installed in 1637.
-In 1688, Pedro de Mena (1628 – 1688) sculpted a portrayal of the Immaculate conception for the church.
+In 1688, Pedro de Mena y Medrano (1628 – 1688) sculpted a portrayal of the Immaculate Conception for the church.

 The church is also the parochial museum, open by appointment.